mh4nx7net/dotfiles-6/README.md

 <p align="center"><a name="top" href="#color-scheme"><img src="https://i.ibb.co/9TDTqsy/color-scheme.png" alt="owl4ce.color-scheme" height="60%" width="100%"></a></p>

 ### <p align="center">:love_letter:</p>
 <p align="center">Please don't underestimate, I've configured them all since April 2020 and have been studying them since October 2019.
 Awesome open-source.
 If you support it, star it or make a pull request.
-Or if there is a problem you can make an issue here.</p><p align="center">Thank you!</p>
+Or if there is a problem with configuration you can make an issue here.</p><p align="center">Thank you!</p>

 ## :hearts:  Credits / Thanks
 - [Elenapan](https://github.com/elenapan)